Safer Languages

 By selecting almost any of these links, you will be leaving NIST webspace.
 We provide these links because they may have information of interest to you.
 No inferences should be drawn because some sites are referenced, or not, from this page.
 There may be other web sites that are more appropriate for your purpose.
 NIST does not necessarily endorse the views expressed, or concur with the assertions presented on these sites.
 Further, NIST does not endorse any commercial products that may be mentioned on these sites.

-- CERT's Secure Coding Standards is a broad-based effort which, if followed, prevents many frequent vulnerabilities.
+• CERT's Coding Standards is a broad-based effort which, if followed, prevents many frequent vulnerabilities.
 The language-independent practices are supplemented by some particular to C, some particular to Java, and some particular to C++.